ethandacat/bot-beta/README.md

 ## Anticipated Features:
 The following features may or may not come out in the future.
 Stay tuned!
+* Autocorrect: An AI decides if there may be a typo in your command and automatically fixes it.
 * More documentation (here)

 ## Credits: